Singapore can be a love-it-or-hate-it place.

 If Hong Kong is cyberpunk, then Singapore is Star Trek.
 The feeling is often that of walking along a promenade at Starfleet Headquarters.

-Above: a very “deck 2 on the habitat ring” kinda mood, if you ask me.
+Above: a very “deck 2 on the habitat ring” kinda mood.

 But heritage, color, and culture can also be found.
 I’m quite a fan of the ethnic neighborhoods of Chinatown, Kampong Glam (the Arab quarter), and Little India.